 Sludge handling and dewatering contributes a large percentage to the operating cost at a municipal wastewater treatment works, specifically through the use of flocculation aids such as polyelectrolytes.
 In order to improve effectiveness, the Mitchells Plain Wastewater Treatment Works operated by the City of Cape Town, South Africa, installed two Valmet Total Solids Measurements (Valmet TS) in the sludge cake pipelines to provide immediate inline feedback on the dry solids percentage of the sludge cake.

 The cost of purchasing polymer is up to 10% of the total process-driven cost, and between 15 to 25% of the sludge dewatering costs.

-The overwhelming conclusion is therefore that – with other parameters being equal – the City of Cape Town operators should strive to operate at the lower dosing rate of 3.5 kg/dry tonne.
-Bearing in mind that the earlier operational costs were initially calculated on the basis of 5 kg/dry tonne of solids, equivalent dewatering results can now be achieved using between R200,000 to R400,000 less polymer per annum.
-This represents a polymer saving of approximately 20 percent.
-The sludge cake solids content information supplied by Valmet TS has also enabled operators to more rapidly become accustomed to the sensitivities of dewatering process control.
+Equivalent dewatering results can now be achieved using between R200 000 to R400 000 less polymer per annum, this is a saving of approximately 20% on polymer.
+The sludge-cake solids content information supplied by Valmet TS has also enabled operators to more rapidly become accustomed with the sensitivities of dewatering process control.